gwydd12/gwydd12.github.io/README.md

 ## License

 * Every blogpost underlies [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)
-* The website itself can be used under the license GPL3.0
+* The website itself can be used under the MIT license

 ---